Modeling YSO Jets in 3D III: Dependence of Accretion and Jet Properties on Stellar Magnetospheric Field Strength and Rotation: Dependence of Disk and Outflow Properties on Stellar Magnetospheric Field Strength and Rotation

 The lower six panels show the time-averaged angular momentum fluxes (panels f-h) and energy fluxes (panels i-k) measured at $1.3\times$ the truncation radius between 2.0 and 5.5 yr, measured at the representative radius.
 Although temporal variability is expected in such a dynamic system, these averages provide a useful measure of the net stellar contribution.

 Panel (f) in Figure~\ref{fig:torque_on_star} shows the angular momentum transported by the gas.
-Because gas angular momentum transport is dominated by accretion, the values are negative, as expected.
+Because gas angular momentum transport is dominated by accretion, the values are negative, as expected\footnote{We note that the counter-rotating jet (Section~\ref{sec:counter-rotation}) could in principle contribute to negative angular momentum transport.
+However, as we have verified, the angular momentum carried by this counter-rotating component is negligible compared to the accreting angular momentum flux, primarily because the mass in the (counter-rotating part of the) jet is extremely small relative to the accreted mass.}.
 Their magnitudes correlate with the accretion rate: largest in the NRT model, smaller in the REF and REV models, and smallest in the L3B and L6B models.

 Panel (g) shows the total angular momentum transported by the magnetic field and the portion carried specifically through the low-$\beta_K$ region, respectively.
 In all rotating-star models (REF, REV, L3B, L6B), the values are positive, indicating magnetic field is transporting angular momentum flux away from the star.
 The magnetic angular momentum transport rate in the NRT model is negative, indicating that angular momentum is transferred from the disk to the star.
+This is expected because, in the NRT, the disk rotates faster than the star at all radii.
+As a result, magnetic field lines connecting the disk and the star transfer angular momentum from the disk to the star.
 Interestingly, its magnitude is comparable to that in the REF and REV models.
 Moreover, the amount of angular momentum transported through the low-$\beta_K$ region in the NRT model exceeds the net transport rate, implying that the disk itself is transporting angular momentum outward, a behavior similar to standard $\alpha$-disk accretion models \citep[e.g.,][]{Hartmann1998, Armitage2011}.

 The total magnetic angular momentum loss by the star in the REF, REV, L3B, and L6B models decreases sharply with decreasing stellar magnetic field strength, scaling approximately as $B^2$: relative to REF, the loss is lower by factors of $\sim 9$ and $\sim 36$ in the L3B and L6B models, respectively.